 1. The impact bond as an instrument is not an appropriate answer for all educational challenges.
-Many times, deep and significant work may be done by smaller or niche-focused NGOs because they have grassroots connections.
+Many times, deep and significant work may be done by smaller or niche focused NGOs because they have grassroot connections.
 Sometimes they are not capable of absorbing the kind of funding that an impact bond seeks to bring or have outcomes which can be measured without a huge expense being incurred.
 There is also a problem of measurability since not all outcomes are easily measurable and hence there is a concern if impact investing will fund and take up only those programs that aim to achieve measurable outcomes.
-That may leave out programs that are worth pursuing but which cannot be easily measured or quantified with the existing tools (Tata Trusts education lead, interview).
-This may lead to segmentation of the sector itself, where certain challenges are "DIB-able," and certain organizations are "DIB-able" (Tata Trusts education lead, interview).
+That may leave out programs that are worth pursuing but which cannot be easily measured or quantified with the existing tools.
+This may lead to segmentation of the sector itself, where certain challenges are "DIB-able," and certain organizations are "DIB-able."

 2. Between supporting experimentation and proven initiatives, there is a challenge to search for that sweet spot which balances the two.
-The question that needs to be assessed on a case-bycase basis is how much risk is acceptable to the parties involved.
+The question which needs to be assessed on a case-by-case basis is how much risk is acceptable to the parties involved.
 Currently, one of the concerns is that a proven model will start getting replicated in this form and the impact bonds will be used to scale up programs that have demonstrated proof of concept.
 However, if the program is too risky then impact investor will not put funds and if it is too well known as an idea that works, the outcome funder will not see the need for a risk investor and may directly fund the organization.
-That dynamic is very important to understand and maintain (Tata Trusts education lead, interview).
+That dynamic is very important to understand and maintain.
 However, scaling up also involves risks and innovation and would require risk investments.
-One of the key challenges for the IEOF is to be seen as a neutral agency with the credibility to help determine that the outcomes that are being aimed at are at the right level (SF-IND-IEOF lead, interview).
+One of the key challenges for the IEOF is to be seen as a neutral agency with the credibility to help determine that the outcomes that are being aimed at are at the right level.